MattKotsenas/StrongerTypes/README.md

 Stronger Types
 ==============

-Stronger Types is a .NET [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391.aspx) that provides general purpose types.
+Stronger Types is a .NET [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391.aspx) that provides general purpose types to make your code safer and easier to read and maintain.
+Each type is its own namespace so you can pick and choose to suit your needs.

 ## NonNullable